manuq/sugarizer-electron/README.md

 ---------------------------

 The easiest way to distribute applications in Linux is with Flatpak.
-First you need the following dependencies:

-    $ npm install --save-dev electron-packager
-    $ npm install --save-dev electron-installer-flatpak

-The following commands will create the Flatpak package:
+The following command will install the required dependencies and then create the Flatpak package:

+    $ npm install
     $ npm run build
-    $ npm run flatpak64

 The Flatpak bundle will appear inside dist/installers/ .
 This can be distributed to any Linux64 system.
 To install the bundle and run the